attacker432/arras-chat-template/README.md

 First, go to `chat_user_role.json` add a new role just like the other role lines like ` "blacklist": -1,` the int(number) is the role value.
+Then go to `chat_user_role_color.json` and add the new role and the number(color codes defined in app.js) to color the role.
+Then after all go to `chat_user.json` and add a user account with the role if you want.

 ## 4: how to edit your server room, and other config.
-First, go to `gamemodes.js`, then add/edit a new/a existing room setup to what you want, basic arras-template skills.
+First, go to `gamemodes.js`, then add/edit a new/existing room setup to what you want, basic arras-template skills.

 ## 5: which files to edit and which NOT to edit.
 `server.js`: This file contains all the calculations and stuff to let your game run, feel free to edit.